India, Bangladesh play significant role in ensuring security of region: B'desh Air Force Chief | Law-Order

 - India

-India and Bangladesh have a pivotal role to play in ensuring the security of the region, Chief of Bangladesh Air Force Air Marshal Shaikh Abdul Hannan said here on Saturday.
+India and Bangladesh have a pivotal role to play in ensuring the security of the region, Chief of Bangladesh Air Force Air Chief Marshal Shaikh Abdul Hannan said here.

-Speaking as the chief guest at the Combined Graduation Parade of Flight Cadets of various branches of the Indian Air Force, Hannan said both the countries have an "umbilical connection" and that relationship has been more profound since the Bangladesh liberation war in 1971.
+Speaking as the chief guest at the Combined Graduation Parade of Flight Cadets of various branches of the Indian Air Force on Saturday, Hannan said both the countries have an “umbilical connection” and that relations have been more profound since the Bangladesh Liberation War in 1971.

-Offering advice to the passing out cadets, Hannan said in this technology-driven world, air and space power will play a key role in 21st-century warfare and will continue to do so in the future.
+Offering advice to the graduating cadets, Hannan said in this technology-driven world, air and space power will play a key role in 21st century warfare and will continue to do so in the future.

-"In order to stay ahead of time and be well prepared for the growing requirements, strategies should be dynamic, flexible, and updated.
-It is in this context that the Indian Air Force stands to derive maximum benefit from the young and innovative minds that can take on the challenges in, professional and competent manner, he said.
+''In order to stay ahead of time and be well prepared for the growing requirements, strategies should be dynamic, flexible and updated.
+It is in this context that the Indian Air Force stands to derive maximum benefit from the young and innovative minds that can take on the challenges, professional and competent manner,'' he said.

-The Bangladesh Defence official said the IAF is keeping pace with the changing environment and has improved the training curriculum recently to train resilient, dynamic and field-ready officers.
+The Bangladesh defence officer said the IAF is keeping pace with the changing environment and has improved the training curriculum recently to train resilient, dynamic and field-ready officers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)